-Discover the 10 rules for developing a killer brand name.
+Discover the 10 rules for developing a killer brand name for alcohol beverage branding.

 Naming and branding can be a powerful combination when developed correctly.
 Together they form the vision and the essence of your brand, communicate the benefit of your product, and ultimately support an emotional connection with your target consumer.

 Developing and choosing a name is a delicate balance of art and science.
 Names that follow these 10 key rules will have the greatest chance of success:

 Which name candidate best fits your brand’s positioning?
 Does it conjure positive visual associations that reinforce the brand’s essence or unique selling opportunity?
 Will the product name appeal to your target customers and their lifestyle?

 - Creative Opportunity